...

 South Korea X5 Multi-Resort Season Pass

-Another option is the X5 Multi-Pass, which gives you access to five major resorts in South Korea, including High 1 and Mona Yongpyong Resort—two of my personal favorites.
-I’m still considering whether to go for this pass for the 2024-25 season.
-For now, here’s a link to a detailed, unaffiliated blog post that explains the X5 Multi-Pass option further.
+Another option to consider is the X5 Multi-Pass, which grants access to five major resorts in South Korea, including High 1 and Mona Yongpyong Resort—two of my personal favorites.
+I’m still debating whether to get this pass for the 2024/25 season, but it’s a great choice if you plan to ski often across multiple resorts.

 Mountain Terrain & Ability Levels